 It is a steep climb to get to the bottom.
 You should wear good hiking boots and be prepared.
 It takes work to get to the bottom.

-Lens: Generally, this area is a wide-angle lens location and a Milky Way location.
+Lens: Generally, this area is suitable for a wide-angle lens.

 Think Tank Camera Bags